troclaux/notes/aws.md

   - storage space
     - Network-attached (EBS and EFS)
     - Hardware (EC2 Instance Store)
-  - Network Card
+  - network card
-  - Firewall Rules: Security group
+  - firewall rules: security group
-  - EC2 User Data: Bootstrap script launched at the first start of an instance
+  - EC2 user data: bootstrap script launched at the first start of an instance

-### Purchasing Options
+### purchasing options

-- On-demand Instances:
+- on-demand instances:
-  - Short workload, predictable pricing, pay by second (for Linux or Windows)
+  - short workload, predictable pricing, pay by second (for linux or windows)
-  - Highest cost but no upfront payment
+  - highest cost but no upfront payment
-  - No long-term commitment
+  - no long-term commitment
-  - Recommended for short-term and un-interrupted workloads, where you can’t predict application behavior
+  - recommended for short-term and un-interrupted workloads, where you can’t predict application behavior
-- Reserved Instances (1 and 3 years):
+- reserved instances (1 and 3 years):
-  - Long workloads, up to 72% discount compared to on-demand
+  - long workloads, up to 72% discount compared to on-demand
   - Scope: Regional or zonal (reserve capacity in an AZ)
-  - Recommended for steady-state usage applications (e.g., databases)
-  - Can be bought and sold in the Reserved Instance Marketplace
-  - Convertible Reserved Instance: Can change EC2 instance type, instance family, OS, scope, and tenancy.
-Up to 66% discount (less discount, more flexibility).
-- Savings Plans:
-  - Long workload, commitment to an amount of usage ($10/hour for 1 or 3 years)
-  - Discount based on long-term usage (up to 72%)
-  - Locks you into a specific instance family and AWS region (e.g., M% in us-east-1)
-  - Flexible for instance size, OS, and tenancy
-- Spot Instances:
-  - Short workloads, cheap (up to 90% discount compared to on-demand)
-  - Most cost-efficient instances on AWS
-  - You can lose these instances (less reliable) if your max price is lower than the current spot price
-  - Recommended for workloads resilient to failure (e.g., batch jobs, data analysis, image processing)
-- Dedicated Hosts:
-  - Reserve an entire physical server
-  - Most expensive
-  - Control instance placement
-  - Purchasing options: On-demand, reserved (1 or 3 years)
-  - Recommended for software with complicated licensing models or companies with strong regulatory or compliance needs
-- Dedicated Instances:
-  - Instances run on hardware dedicated to you.
-No other customers will share your hardware
-  - No control over instance placement
-- Capacity Reservations:
-  - Reserve capacity in a specific Availability Zone (AZ) for any duration
-  - Normally used to ensure you have the capacity to run workloads even during times of high demand
-  - No time commitment (create/cancel anytime)
-  - No Billing Discounts
-  - Charges at on-demand rates whether you run instances or not
-  - Recommended for short-term uninterrupted workloads that need to be in a specific AZ

-### EC2 Instance Tenancy
+  - recommended for steady-state usage applications (e.g., databases)
+  - can be bought and sold in the reserved instance marketplace
+  - convertible reserved instance: can change EC2 instance type, instance family, os, scope, and tenancy
+    - up to 66% discount (less discount, more flexibility)
+- savings plans:
+  - long workload, commitment to an amount of usage ($10/hour for 1 or 3 years)
+  - discount based on long-term usage (up to 72%)
+  - locks you into a specific instance family and aws region (e.g., m% in us-east-1)
+  - flexible for instance size, os, and tenancy
+- spot instances:
+  - short workloads, cheap (up to 90% discount compared to on-demand)
+  - most cost-efficient instances on AWS
+  - you can lose these instances (less reliable) if your max price is lower than the current spot price
+  - recommended for workloads resilient to failure (e.g., batch jobs, data analysis, image processing)
+- dedicated hosts:
+  - reserve an entire physical server
+  - most expensive
+  - control instance placement
+  - purchasing options: on-demand, reserved (1 or 3 years)
+  - recommended for software with complicated licensing models or companies with strong regulatory or compliance needs
+- dedicated instances:
+  - instances run on hardware dedicated to you
+  - no other customers will share your hardware
+  - no control over instance placement
+- capacity reservations:
+  - reserve capacity in a specific Availability Zone (AZ) for any duration
+  - normally used to ensure you have the capacity to run workloads even during times of high demand
+  - no time commitment (create/cancel anytime)
+  - no billing discounts
+  - charges at on-demand rates whether you run instances or not
+  - recommended for short-term uninterrupted workloads that need to be in a specific az

+### EC2 instance tenancy

 - Shared (default): Multiple AWS accounts can share the same physical hardware
 - Dedicated Instance: Your instance runs on single-tenant hardware
 - Dedicated Host: Your instance runs on a physical server fully dedicated to your use
   - An isolated server with configurations you can control

-## Security Groups
+## security groups

-> Facilitates managing network traffic
+> facilitates managing network traffic

 - Acts as a "firewall" for EC2 instances
 - Regulate: